-Strong relationships with early childhood educators and carers: benefits
+Strong relationships with early childhood educators: benefits

 Benefits for your child

 When you have a strong relationship with your child’s educator, it’s easy to share information about your child.
 With this information, educators can help your child get the most out of their time in child care.

 Strong relationships are also good for your child’s social and emotional development.
 That’s because they set a good example for your child, which helps your child learn how to behave with other people.

 Building good relationships with educators also shows your child that you’re interested in how they’re going and what’s happening for them at child care.
 When you show interest, it helps your child feel valued and important.